spiceai/quickstarts/planetscale/README.md

 See the [datasets reference](https://docs.spiceai.org/reference/spicepod/datasets) for more dataset configuration options and [MySQL Data Connector](https://docs.spiceai.org/data-connectors/mysql) for more options on configuring a MySQL Data Connector.

 Ensure the `MYSQL_PASS` environment variable is set to the password for your Planetscale instance.
-This can be specified on the command line when running the Spice runtime, or in a `.env` file in the same directory as `spicepod.yaml`.
+Environment variables can be specified on the command line when running the Spice runtime, or in a `.env` file in the same directory as `spicepod.yaml`.

 ```bash
 echo "MYSQL_PASS=<password>" > .env